WebHare/platform/whtree/modules/wrd/doc/topics/wrdauth/background.md

 This cookie is a session cookie and is not readable from JavaScript.

 ### Persistent cookie
-When a user indicates he wants to stay logged in, a persisent cookie is created.
+When a user indicates he wants to stay logged in, a persistent cookie is created.
 This cookie stores the same encrypted dataset as the login cookie, but it additionally contains the user's password hash so this cookie can be ignored if the user has changed his password.